bcornelusse/ELEC0447-analysis-power-systems/lecture1.md

 # ELEC0447 - Analysis of electric power and energy systems

-Lecture 1: Introduction and course organization
+Lecture 1: Course organization and introduction

-*Adapted from ELEC0014 introduction by Thierry Van Cutsem*

 <br><br>